dasafo/AI-Client-Agent-MCP/README.md

 - There is no separate audit log for invoice changes; only the current status is stored.

 These are ideas for future work and not present in the current implementation.
 The documentation and blog may reference them as potential improvements or portfolio vision, but they are not available yet.
 This is clarified to avoid false expectations for technical readers.

-## 🌐 Language Consistency

-This repository currently mixes English and Spanish in documentation and code comments.
-For global consistency, it is recommended to unify all documentation and code comments in English.
-Alternatively, a bilingual README can be provided.

 ## 🔗 Technology References